COVID-19 Vaccine Information

 Residency is not required to receive a vaccine from the pharmacies and health care providers on the list.

-Residency may be required by county health departments providing the vaccine.
+Residency is not required by county health departments providing the vaccine.

 Providers may charge for the vaccine.
 Health insurance plans may cover the cost of the vaccine, so bring insurance information.